Skip to Content

 This case is significant because it creates uncertainty around the FDA’s enforcement deadlines for compounded semaglutide.

 The association filed a similar lawsuit (Outsourcing Facilities Association v.
-FDA, 4:24-cv-953) on October 7, 2024, over the removal of tirzepatide from the federal drug shortage list.
+FDA, 4:24-cv-953) on October 7, 2024,over the removal of tirzepatide from the federal drug shortage list.
 A request to temporarily prevent the FDA from enforcing its decision was denied.
-The Outsourcing Facilities Association and the FDA have jointly requested the court to enter a judgement on the merits of this case to speed up the appellate review process.
+The Outsourcing Facilities Association and the FDA have jointly requested the court to enter a judgment on the merits of this case to speed up the appellate review process.

 On March 20, 2025, the court stated that it was reluctant to enter a decision on the merits without allowing the parties to present further evidence in support of their positions and scheduled a hearing on the joint motion for April 24, 2025.